 Spa at Home – Pedicure

 Summer is supposedly here.
 I’ve been outside enjoying the sunshine on the day I’m writing this but days like these have been few and far between.
 I can definitely count on one hand the days I’ve worn sandals this year.
-Nevertheless I’ve still worn them and that means that I’ve had to prep my feet for their public airing.
+Nevertheless, I’ve still worn them and that means that I’ve had to prep my feet for their public airing.
 No dead skin, callouses or roughness on these tootsies.
-Some people don’t give much thought to feet during the winter months when they’re constantly under wraps in tights, wooly socks and boots.
+Some people don’t give much thought to feet during the winter months when they’re constantly under wraps in tights, woolly socks and boots.
 I look after mine throughout the year so that when summer does finally hit my feet are ready for show.
 This has been made so much easier thanks to Emjoi’s Micropedi!
 More on this tool of wonderment in a moment.

 The strangest foot compliment I’ve ever had was that my toes “look like liquorice allsorts- the long round squishy ones!”
 I suppose it’s kind of true!
 Here’s a roundup of products that you can use to create your own spa at home pedicure treatment.